 Nondisclosure Agreements (NDAs)

-NDAs are commonly executed when two parties are considering a potential relationshipÌýand need to understand one another's processes, methods, or technology solely for evaluating the potential relationship.
+NDAs are commonly executed when multiple parties are considering a potential relationshipÌýand need to understand and evaluate one another's processes, methods, or technology.
 Disclosure in NDAs may be unilateral (one-way), where only one party is disclosing confidential information, or bilateral/multilateral (two-way or multi-party), where all the parties involved may be disclosing confidential information.

 How to Initiate a Nondisclosure Agreement